-- The data type of inputs u0..u15, outputs y0..y15 and parameters p0..p15 is determined during compilation of the source code according to the input, output and parameter definitions. - All error codes < -99 require restarting of the REXLANG function block by input RESET.
-Of course it is necessary to remove the cause of the error first. - WARNING!
-The inputs and outputs of the block cannot be accessed within the init() function (the values of inputs are 0, outputs are not set). - It is possible to include path in the srcname parameter.
-Otherwise the file is expected directly in the project directory or in the directories specified by the -I command line option of the REXYGEN Compiler compiler. - All parameters of the vector functions are of type double (or array of type double).
-The only exception is the n parameter of type long.
+- Data types of inputs u0..u15, outputs y0..y15, and parameters p0..p15 are determined during the source code compilation. - Error codes < -99 require a RESET input for restarting the REXLANG block after addressing the cause of the error. - ATTENTION!!!
+It is possible to read inputs in the init() function, but since other blocks usually do not set outputs in the init phase, there will always be 0.
+Outputs can be set, but usually this is not done. - The srcname parameter can be specified with an absolute path.
+Otherwise, the file is searched for in the current directory and the specified directories (see the LibraryPath parameter of the PARAM block). - Vector function parameters are primarily of type double, with the exception of the n parameter, which is of type long.
 Note that the functions with one vector parameter exist in three variants:

+'''

 double function(val1,...,valn)

+'''